andresc-cw/gpu-maximizer/context/SHOP_ITEM_EDUCATION.md

 - **Studio Darling:** Framestore uses these for real-time Unreal Engine VFX previews

 **Real-World Use:**
-DNEG (VFX studio) uses L40S clusters to render "Dune" VFX during the day, then switches to fine-tuning Stable Diffusion models at night.
+VFX studios use L40S clusters to render movie effects during the day, then switch to fine-tuning AI models at night.
 GPU utilization: 💯

 **Technical Tidbit:**
 The L40S has 18,176 CUDA cores—exactly 2.37x more than the L4.
 NVIDIA's die binning process is *chef's kiss*.